andrew-a-hale/xlsx-challenge/README.md

 Generates XLSX files with randomized payroll data and compresses them to `data.zip`.

+### Problem

+The goal is to read the XLSX files from `data.zip` into a consistent format for data analysis.

 ### Solutions

 Solutions for processing the generated payroll data are located in the